-Limitations on Decanting Power with Respect to Tax Liability (Section 19).
+Limitations on decanting power with respect to tax liability.
 The bill defines relevant terms used in this section and sets limitations for an exercise of the decanting power with respect to transfers of property affecting tax liability.

 Tax deductions.
 Under the UTDA, if a first trust contains property that qualified, or would have qualified but for the UTDA for certain types of tax deductions as specified in the bill, a second-trust instrument may not include or omit any terms that would have a consequence of preventing the transfer from qualifying for the deduction, or reducing the amount of such deduction.